oapicf/pinterest-sdk/clients/objc/generated/docs/OAIAdsApi.md

 Create ad preview with pin or image

 Create an ad preview given an ad account ID and either an existing organic pin ID or the URL for an image to be used to create the Pin and the ad. <p/> If you are creating a preview from an existing Pin, that Pin must be promotable: that is, it must have a clickthrough link and meet other requirements.
 (See <a href=\"https://help.pinterest.com/en/business/article/promoted-pins-overview\" target=\"_blank\">Ads Overview</a>.) <p/> You can view the returned preview URL on a webpage or iframe for 7 days, after which the URL expires.
 Collection ads are not currently supported ad preview.
+Creating ad preview from catalog product group is currently in BETA and is not available to all users.

 ### Example
 ```objc